 Students will normally possess a first degree in design or the natural or social sciences, or equivalent professional experience.
 As places are limited we will select candidates who we think will benefit most from the programme, and who will actively pursue transformative practice.
-In addition to considering individual candidates according to these criteria, the prospective MA, PG Diploma and PG Certificate group will be considered as a whole, for which we strive to create a balance of interest, gender and background.

 Months of entry

 Never has there been a more important time for a new approach for engaging with the challenging situations we face from the local to the global levels.
 In a rapidly changing dynamic situation, solutions rarely remain optimal for very long and continuous active participation is a necessary ingredient for success.
 Growing resilience in individuals and communities is the way to keep going despite the continuous change around us.

 Our programme in Ecological Design Thinking embraces and explores this complex world of interactions with lively engagement and an optimistic approach.
 It offers powerful, practical and ecology-centred skills and knowledge to apply to a diverse range of practices from design, education and business to the more specific roles of leadership, management and consultancy.

 The Ecological Design Thinking programme is trans-disciplinary, insightful and universal in its application; pragmatic and integrative in its operation.
 It brings together theoretical and practical discourses on ecologically inspired design, with methods of design thinking that are merged with the latest developments in anthropology, psychology and socio- political economics.
 It aims to create a novel ground for change makers at the forefront of our transition to sustainable societies.

 Ecologically inspired design includes the study of ecological worldviews, systems dynamics and applied complexity theory alongside the philosophies and practices of permaculture and biomimetic design.